 Students challenging their Mathematics retest results will be asked to complete an objective exam(s) which will be scored by the department chair or designee.
 A score of 70% or better on the challenge test(s) is required to move to a higher level course.

+Students challenging their Chemistry 11 retest results will be asked to complete an objective exam(s) which will be scored by the department chair or designee.
+A score of 70% or better on the challenge test(s) is required to move to a higher level course.

-Placements will go into effect immediately, will be valid for a period of one calendar year, and shall be final.
+Placements waivers will be issued by the department chair to students who successfully complete the challenge exam.
+Waivers will be valid for a period of one calendar year, and shall be final.

 5. Chemistry Challenge Examination Results and Request for Waivers